Blackcheckgamer/quizCounter/README.md

 # quizCounter

 A simple tool to count Points for multiple Contestants.
+Made with Bootstrap and plain JS
 Features:
 - Dynamically add and delete Contestants
 - Add and Substract Points for each Contestant